 Haney López has written books on the legal construction of both white and Latino racial identity, respectively White by Law and Racism on Trial.
 A constitutional law scholar, he has also written extensively on how once-promising legal responses to racism have been turned into restrictions on efforts to promote integration.

-The John H. Boalt Professor of Law at the University of California, Berkeley, Haney López has been a visiting law professor at Yale, New York University, and Harvard, where he also served as the Ralph E. Shikes Visiting Fellow in Civil Rights and Civil Liberties.
+The Earl Warren Professor of Public Law at the University of California, Berkeley, Haney López has been a visiting law professor at Yale, New York University, and Harvard, where he also served as the Ralph E. Shikes Visiting Fellow in Civil Rights and Civil Liberties.
 He holds a master’s in history from Washington University, a master’s in public policy from Princeton, and a law degree from Harvard.
 In 2011, Haney López received an Alphonse Fletcher Fellowship, awarded to scholars whose work furthers the integration goals of Brown v.
 Board of Education.

 Haney López’s personal website can be viewed here.